Home Articles FAQ Site Map

 Persuading a court judge to agree with a wide list of remedies in an assignment (charging) order is not easy.
 In your papers, it may be a good idea to prove to the judge that you tried conventional levy, garnishment, and examination procedures already, with little or no results.

-Another complication is that the owners of a LLC, who manage it, are often not considered employees by the IRS.
+Other complications can be that the owners of a LLC, who manage it, are often not considered employees by the IRS.
 Usually, only those with no ownership of a LLC are considered employees.
 Also, there are asset protection strategies that can make the creditor pay taxes on LLC income without ever receiving a dime of actual income, if they force a charging order.

 One idea I have heard several times from lawyers at judgment conferences, is to form a new corporation intended to own the assets and liabilities of the LLC debtor member's interest.
 The new corporation would have a lawyer as an officer, and would be disposable, if things went sour.